 - Don’t be fooled into thinking an app is going to make this process easy!
 Don’t worry about how infuriating and challenging this process still is.

 - Own your own bullshit and be curious about what your drama and blocks to meeting someone great are.

 - Grow a pair and put up a real profile with five or more pictures, including full-body, various outfits, but no sunglasses, no group shots, no animals, no kids, and no trucks & bikes.
 But do include a well-written description that reads positive and actually describes you.

-- Steal your courage and start practicing how to start up an interesting conversation via text and how to pick up the phone and chat with a stranger you find hot.
+- Steal your courage and start practicing how to start up an interesting conversation via text and how to pick up the phone or video call, and chat with a stranger you find hot.